ferretj/ferretj.github.io/_posts/2018-01-22-semi-supervised.markdown

         return x
 ```

 Gaussian noise (centered) is applied to the inputs.
-The standard deviation chosen defines the vicinity of the input samples the network has to be consistent on.
+The standard deviation chosen defines the aggressiveness of the transformation we want to teach the network to be robust to.

 ```py
 class GaussianNoise(nn.Module):